AlienXAXS/StarRupture-Plugin-BetterDrone/README.md

 ## Configuration

 Config is stored in `Plugins\config\BetterDrone.ini` and is generated on first launch with the game's own default values pre-filled.
+You can also edit settings in-game via the ModLoader config editor (default key: **F2**).

 | Key | Description |
 |---|---|